monsterkodi/koffee/README.md

 So far, the **koffee** *compiler* output should be compatible with the latest version of Coffeescript on the version 1 branch.

 The added features only use syntax that was invalid in CS1, so koffee should be able to compile any valid CS1 code.
+CS2 code should compile as well, but this is untested.

-But some features have been changed or removed from the original:
+Some features have been changed or removed:

 - literal coffeescript is gone
 - *kake* and *koffee* work slightly different than *cake* and *coffee*